 Description: Site requirements, landscape use, natural history, and specific needs of herbaceous ornamentals, grasses, ground covers, vines, trees, and shrubs commonly found in Great Plains gardens, parks, and landscapes.
 Common cultivars and additional species not covered in HORT/LARC/NRES 212.

 Description: Relationship between design and implementation through construction processes, detailing as an extension of design, landscape architectural materials, basic structural theory, detailing and structures, and technical specifications as a means of ensuring design intent.

 This course is a prerequisite for: LARC 231

 Description: Survey of the development of landscape design from pre-history to the present day.

 Prerequisites: LARC 310

-Description: Advanced design studio.
-Landscape architectural design in relation to ecological and cultural landscape systems.
-Design projects that emerge from research exploring ecological design and the design and management of landscape and cultural systems at both the site and regional scales.
+Description: Intermediate design studio.
+Landscape architecture design projects positioned in relation to ecological and cultural landscape systems.
+Design projects emerge from both research and critical speculation at both the site and regional scale.

 Prerequisites: LARC 231

 Description: Investigation and application of landscape architectural design analysis, process and technology to landscape utility/circulation systems, structures, site layout, construction observation and implementation.

 Description: To provide students with information about career choices in landscape architecture and an appropriate knowledge base and support in the development of materials with which to secure an internship position.